orware/jdatabaseoracle-tests/README.md

 ### Joomla Testing

-The index.php file here is meant to be used as a temporary replacement for the templates/protostar index.php file that way you can simply open up your Joomla site and see the results collected at the bottom of your screen.
+The index.php file here is meant to be used as a temporary replacement for the templates/protostar index.php file that way you can simply open up a test Joomla site and see the results collected at the bottom of your screen.

 You can switch between the PDO and OCI8 versions within the index.php file on line 233.